 Coffee shops all across America are breaking out their Pumpkin Spice, but we’re here to sing the unsung praises of another fall marvel that doesn’t get enough love—even though it’s at its peak in cool, crisp autumn air.

-That’s right, folks, while you’ve been ooing and ahhing over orange goo in your coffee, the blushing apple waits quietly in a shadowy orchard, ready to be mulled into a cider or drowned in a red wine sangria, not realizing it’s a star in its own right.
+That’s right, folks, while you’ve been excited for your favorite seasonal drink, the blushing apple waits quietly in a shadowy orchard, ready to be mulled into a cider or drowned in a red wine sangria, not realizing it’s a star in its own right.

 The apple, whether glowing green or speckled pink, fades to the back of the line when the temperature drops.
 Always a pastry filling, never the tasteful porch accent.
 But for a few weeks out of the year, folks just about anywhere dig out that one weird dust-bunny-coated basket in the closet and collect the faithful fruit that not only keeps doctors away, but might improve your sleep.

-Apples are a great source of fiber which helps you sleep in a few ways.
-First, fiber-heavy snacks stave off hunger longer than other foods, meaning you won’t wake up in the middle of the night with a rumbling stomach.
-Fiber also helps your digestive system break down food slowly and absorb the nutritional content better—your digestion crawls to a halt while you sleep, so if you’re going to snack before bed, making better choices can really benefit your body overnight.
+An apple before bed is a great source of fiber, which helps you sleep in a few ways.
+First, fiber-heavy snacks stave off hunger longer than other foods promoting weightloss, meaning you won’t wake up in the middle of the night with a rumbling stomach.
+Fiber also helps your digestive system break down food slowly and absorb the nutritional content better—your digestion crawls to a halt while you sleep, so if you’re going to snack, an apple before bed could be a better choice for your body’s overnight health.

-Swapping out your usual midnight snacks full of sugar and fat with an apple can help you fall asleep and stay asleep.
-Foods with high carb and fat content have a tendency to spike your energy while they digest, meaning you’re sleep gets interrupted throughout the night.
-This disjointed sleep can also cause nightmares.
+Swapping out your usual midnight snacks - foods full of sugar and fat - with an apple can help you fall asleep and stay asleep.
+Foods with high carb and fat content have a tendency to spike your energy while they digest, meaning that your sleep gets interrupted throughout the night.
+This disjointed sleep can also cause cause nightmares.

 Vitamin C A few recent studies found that people who consumed lower amounts of vitamin C also slept less.
+A large apple can contain up to 10mg of vitamin C - making it a great food source for your overall health.
 Low vitamin C levels have been linked to restless leg syndrome and an increase in sleep disturbances.
 Maintaining a healthy level of vitamin C can also help with memory impairment and cognitive function.

 Polyphenols Polyphenols are a group of antioxidants found in plants that help maintain your health.
 These keep you functioning in a variety of ways, but when it comes to sleep, their ability to help you burn fat and fall asleep faster.

-Get out there and start gathering the bedtime snack you’ve been missing out on.
+An apple before bed could be your answer to a good night's sleep.
+Get out there and start gathering the bedtime snack you’ve been missing out on

 Share this story